hemingteng/ReDiscovery/README.md

 Build from source
 -----------------
 1. Download ZIP file and unzip in a directory of your choice, or clone repo
-2. cd {dir}/DataDefender/
-3. mvn install
+2. mvn install
-4. DataDefender.jar will be located in "target" directory {dir}/DataDefender/target/
+3. RedataSense.jar will be located in "target" directory target/

 Contributing
 ------------